codeque-co/codeque/packages/cli/README.md

 It's not that handy as ESLint (an CodeQue ESLint plugin is commit soon!), but at least you will not waste time for implementing custom plugins!

-Use this to ensure there are no skipped tests in the codebase
+Use this to ensure there are no skipped tests in the codebase:

 ```sh
 codeque --query "$$.skip()" "$$.only()" --invertExitCode